Aleem2/fair4containers/Workflow-FAIR4containers.md

          python -version
        ~~~~

 5. Copying Licnese, Citation.cff and Dockerfile into the container.
 Besides having the license and citation file in the github repository, it would be ideal to put these files inside the container.
-This activity ensures that no matter where the container build file are stored (github) and no matter where the container is stored the Dockerfile, license and citation files go along with the container.
+This ensures that no matter where the container build file are stored (github) and no matter where the container is stored the Dockerfile, license and citation files goes along with the container.

     <pre><code>
     # Changing container directory to home.